Chinese police to patrol Paris streets as France eyes tourism boost

 However, Chinese tourism associations complain that their citizens are increasingly targeted in Paris because of the belief they are more likely to carry cash than other tourists.

-"It's a good thing because I've heard many times about Chinese being robbed," he said.
-"The attitude of the French police is that they don't think it's a big deal so hopefully this will make them work well with the Chinese."

-Fabius, who will sign a deal with online travel agent C-Trip to promote France as a destination while in China, acknowledged more needed to be done.

 "Our policemen will ensure safety, but if there can be a psychological measure to help reinforce things then why not?
-They love France, but France must welcome them well.
-(They) have a lot of cash on them ... so there has to be safety and we still have things to do to ensure that," Fabius said.
+They love France, but France must welcome them well," Fabius said.

+"(They) have a lot of cash on them ... so there has to be safety and we still have things to do to ensure that."

 France's trade deficit, which hit a record of 74 billion euros ($102 billion) in 2011 has fallen to about 61 billion euros but remains one of the starkest signs of French firms' loss of competitiveness on international markets.